Advertisement

 • Immunity: In addition to RA itself, the drugs used to treat the disease can weaken resistance to illness.

 Good nutrition, regular exercise, more screening, physical therapy, medication and quitting smoking can help ease these conditions, and the impact of RA overall.
-Remember to report any unusual symptoms to your health provider, either way.
+Remember to report any unusual symptoms to your healthcare provider, either way.

 More On